 Bitcoin CFD vs Bitcoin – Bitcoin CFD meaning

 The first blockchain currency, Bitcoin, was launched in 2009 and was not received enthusiastically by most countries.
 It remained a passion for coders, mainly because it was challenging and not for profit motives.
 Traditional traders kept their distance from crypto because they found it non-profitable.
-However, Bitcoin saw a sudden appreciation in its value in 2017 and changed the game forever.
+However, Bitcoin saw a sudden appreciation in its value in 2017, changing the game forever.
 Bitcoin prices rose from $400 in 2016 to $9000 in 2017.
-This upsurge made every investor, trader, broker, and even the skeptics give crypto due attention.
+This upsurge made every investor, trader, broker, and even skeptic pay attention to crypto.

 Cryptocurrency is one of the most volatile instruments that you can legally trade.
-There are other cryptos as well, but like Litcoin, but Bitcoin is the most popular.
+While there are other cryptos, like Bitcoin, Bitcoin is the most popular.
 It is a highly volatile asset, which makes it very attractive for risk-takers.
-If you want to be a part of the crypto trading entourage, you can do so by purchasing physical Bitcoins or Bitcoin CFDs.
+If you want to be part of the crypto trading entourage, you can purchase physical Bitcoins or Bitcoin CFDs.

 What is Bitcoin CFD?